HISTORY OF MARTIN LUTHER: PART 4 – OUTLAWED

 Charles V was the most powerful political ruler in Europe at that time and had recently been elected Emperor of the Holy Roman Empire by Electors including Frederick III.
 Born in Ghent, then part of the Habsburg Netherlands, he was just 21 years old when he presided at Worms.
 Though he spoke five languages, French and Dutch being the strongest, as well as Spanish, he had only begun to acquire fluency in German since he was crowned two years earlier.
 His German was poor in 1521.
 He is attributed to have said:

 ”I speak Spanish to God, Italian to women, French to men and German to my horse.”

 He was also the ruler of three leading European dynasties: the House of Valois-Burgundy (Netherlands and part of France), Habsburg (Austria and parts of central Europe), and Trastamara (Castile and Aragon Spain and parts of southern Italy.)
 And, to put him in his historical context, Charles was the grandson of Ferdinand and Isabella of Spain.
 His aunt was Queen Catherine (of Aragon), presently the first wife of Henry VIII of England.

-Johannes von der Ecken, not to be confused with Johann Eck whom Luther had debated at Leipzig, would act as his prosecutor and spokesman for the Emperor.
-Ecken had burned Luther’s books in Worms.
+Johann Eck (Johannes von der Ecken) a professor from Ingolstadt whom Luther had debated at Leipzig, would act as his prosecutor and spokesman for the Emperor.
+Eck had burned Luther’s books in Worms.
 Luther’s defense lawyer would be Dr. Hieronymus Schurff, who was Professor of Canon Law at the University of Wittenberg.

 Luther was ordered to appear at 4 pm on April 17.
 Ecken asked if a collection of 25-40 books prepared on a table in front of him that bore his name were his.
 He answered affirmatively first in German and then Latin,